SmartHomePrivacyProject/AdaptiveFingerprinting/README.md

 https://mailuc-my.sharepoint.com/:f:/g/personal/wang2ba_ucmail_uc_edu/Ej4IxFX-ZlVOgH2Ipc-C4p8BK-i_5iCt6bhxMx0xf8RUBg?e=9rHlsN

 Note: the above link needs to be updated every 6 months due to certain settings of OneDrive.
 If you find the link is expired and you cannot access the data, please feel free to email us (boyang.wang@uc.edu).
-We will be update the link as soon as we can.
+We will update the link as soon as we can.
 Thanks!

 ### Additional information
 The additional_info has information about the structures of the neural networks and its hyperparameters